alberttrann/Text_Classifier/README.md

 Therefore, for all quantitative benchmarks (ROUGE and BERTScore), we enforce a **dynamic length control** policy.
 For each article in the test set, we first determine the number of sentences in its human-written reference summary.
 All models being evaluated on that article are then tasked with generating a summary of that **exact same length**.
 This ensures that we are purely measuring the quality of each model's content selection, not its ability to adhere to an arbitrary compression ratio.

+And in the qualitative, LLM-as-a-judge benchmark, this is we implement fair-length control:

+**1. For the Advanced Models (`Advanced_Extractive`, `Hybrid`, `LLM_Only`):**

+*   **The Policy:** These models are all called in **`"Balanced"` mode**.
+    ```python
+    "Advanced_Extractive_Balanced": {"type": "advanced_extractive", "detail": "Balanced"},
+    "Hybrid_Balanced": {"type": "hybrid", "detail": "Balanced"},
+    "LLM_Only_Balanced": {"type": "llm_only", "detail": "Balanced"},
+    ```
+*   **How it Enforces Fair Length:**
+    *   For the `Advanced_Extractive` and `Hybrid` models, the `"Balanced"` setting maps to `base_sents_per_cluster = 2`.
+This means the models are instructed to select approximately **2 sentences from each major topic cluster** found by HDBSCAN.
+The final length is therefore determined by the *topical complexity* of the article, not a fixed ratio.
+An article with 2 topics will get a ~4 sentence summary; an article with 3 topics will get a ~6 sentence summary.
+This is a very fair, content-aware length control.
+    *   For the `LLM_Only` model, the `"Balanced"` setting maps to the prompt instruction `"The summary should be a well-rounded paragraph of 3-4 sentences."`.
+This directly instructs the model to aim for a specific, reasonable length.
+*   **Why this is Fair:** This policy ensures that all our sophisticated models are given the same high-level instruction: "produce a balanced, reasonably detailed summary."
+They are then judged on how well they achieve this goal using their different internal mechanisms.

+**2. For the Baseline Models (`TextRank_Baseline`, `Original_Paper_Method`):**

+These models do not have a "detail level."
+They are controlled by a number of sentences or a compression ratio.

+*   **The Policy:** To ensure they are comparable to the "Balanced" advanced models, they are configured to produce summaries of a fixed, reasonable length.
+    *   **TextRank:** `generated_summary = textrank_baseline(row.article, num_sentences=4)`
+    *   **Original Paper:** `generated_summary = model_1_summarize(row.article, title, compression_ratio=0.3)`
+*   **How it Enforces Fair Length:**
+    *   We have hardcoded `TextRank` to produce a 4-sentence summary, which is a very standard length for a "balanced" summary of a news article.
+    *   We have set the `Original_Paper_Method`'s compression ratio to `0.3`, which will also typically produce a summary of around 3-5 sentences for the articles in this dataset.
+*   **Why this is Fair:** This policy ensures that the baseline models are trying to solve the same problem as the advanced models—producing a medium-length summary.
+We are not unfairly comparing a 2-sentence TextRank summary to a 6-sentence Hybrid summary.

+In essence, the script's policy is:

+> **"All models will be benchmarked on their ability to produce a 'Balanced,' medium-length summary.
+For the advanced models, 'Balanced' is defined by their internal topic-coverage logic.
+For the baseline models, 'Balanced' is defined by a fixed output of approximately 4 sentences or a 30% compression ratio, which serves as a reasonable proxy."**

+This is a very strong and fair approach for a reference-free evaluation.
+It prevents length from becoming a major confounding variable and allows the LLM Judge to focus on the more important qualitative aspects: **Relevance, Faithfulness, and Coherence.** While not perfectly identical in length, the summaries are all in the same "ballpark," which is sufficient for a robust qualitative comparison.

 ### **4. Baselines and Reference Methods**

 Our project builds upon and compares against established methods in the field.